hyperledger-archives/grid-rfcs/0000-catalog.md

 Creation of a Grid Catalog is restricted to agents acting on behalf of the organization in the catalog's owner field.
-An organization must have the GS1 company prefix in the “gs1_company_prefixes” metadata field for its Pike organization.
+An organization must have the GS1 company prefix in the "gs1_company_prefixes" metadata field for its Pike organization.
 (Organization-level metadata will need to be implemented in Pike.)
-When a catalog is created, its owning organization is stored with the catalog in an “owner” field.
+When a catalog is created, its owning organization is stored with the catalog in an "owner" field.

 Deletion of a catalog is restricted to agents acting on behalf of the organization in the catalog's owner field.
 A setting will turn off deletion